 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/ contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year

-For in-network Medicare-covered vision care, you must use a provider in the Anthem MediBlue Select (HMO) specialty medical network.
+For in-network Medicare-covered vision care, you must use a provider in the Anthem MediBlue Plus (HMO) specialty medical network.
 You can find them in the Provider Directory.
 To learn more, call the Customer Service number on the back cover of this booklet.

-\$0.00 copay for each Medicare-covered exam to treat an eye condition.
+\$10.00 copay for each Medicare-covered exam to treat an eye condition.